Alternative titles for this job

 Firefighters need to have knowledge of:

-- different types of fires and how to deal with them
+- different types of fires and chemical spills and how to deal with them

-- different methods for rescuing people from dangerous situations
+- different methods for rescuing people from hazardous situations

 - how to check, maintain and use firefighting equipment